tinic/NitrogenGenerator/README.md

 [<img src="./images/compressor.png" width="100"/>](./images/compressor.png)

 4. You will need an oxygen sensor.
 Otherwise you have no idea what the final oxygen concentration is.
 It's practically impossible to adjust the output needle valve without this!
-An scuba diving rated oxygen sensor which can detect 0%-30% oxygen concentration will work fine, on Amazon I picked "OXYGEN Analyzer by FORENSICS" for $200.
+A scuba diving rated oxygen sensor which can detect 0%-30% oxygen concentration will work fine, on Amazon I picked a "OXYGEN Analyzer by FORENSICS" for $200.
 Make sure that you can attach a tube and pass air through it.
 Cheap oxygen sensors can only sense environmental air.

 [<img src="./images/oxygensensor.jpg" width="100"/>](./images/oxygensensor.jpg)